isomerpages/moe-zhenghuasec/pages/2025 Secondary 1 Registration Exercise.md

 </p>
 <p>Thank you and once again, welcome to the ZSS PSG family!</p>
 <hr>
 <p><strong>12.
-Parent-Teacher Meeting (1st PTM) &nbsp;&nbsp;&nbsp;&nbsp;</strong>
+Parents-Child-Teacher-Conference (1st PCTC) &nbsp;&nbsp;&nbsp;&nbsp;</strong>
 </p>
-<p>Our first PTM will be conducted on Friday 10 January 2025, at 5pm in school
+<p>Our first PCTC will be conducted on Friday 10 January 2025, at 5pm in
-hall.
+school hall.
 There will be a welcome talk by our Principal, Mr Ng in the hall followed by the Form Teacher's sharing in the classrooms.
 More details will be shared via Parents Gateway.</p>
 <hr>
 <p><strong>13.
 Frequently Asked Questions (FAQ) &nbsp;&nbsp;&nbsp;&nbsp;</strong>